OctopusDeploy/docs/docs/installation/sql-server-database-requirements.md

 Octopus Deploy stores projects, environments, and deployment history in a Microsoft SQL Server database.

+!toc

 ## Supported Versions and Editions {#SQLServerDatabaseRequirements-Supportedversionsandeditions}

-Octopus works with a wide range of versions and editions of SQL Server, from a local SQL Server Express instance, all the way to an Enterprise Edition cluster, or hosted database-as-a-service.
-The following versions/editions are supported:
+Octopus works with a wide range of versions and editions of SQL Server, from a local SQL Server Express instance, all the way to an Enterprise Edition [SQL Server Failover Cluster](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/high-availability-solutions-sql-server) or [SQL Server AlwaysOn Availability Group](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server), or even one of the hosted database-as-a-service offerings.
+The following versions/editions are supported and tested for each release of Octopus Server:

 - Supported versions:
     * SQL Server 2008